Pace of Play Policy

 - Should you again during your round fall behind the group in front, then the entire group will be asked to leave the course.
 Members who are asked to leave the course on more than 3 occasions will be asked to appear before the Committee.

 Members with guests should make their guests aware of these procedures before teeing off.
-Should any member or guest feel that they are unable to abide by any of the above, then they should inform the Pro-Shop Staff immediately.
-Please note that the Course Marshall’s have no discretion with respect to these policies and that any disputes should be directed to members of the Committee.
+Should any member or guest feel that they are unable to abide by any of the above, then they should inform the Golf shop Staff immediately.